 What is HUGS@Home?

 First responders experience stress as part of their work and often prefer to seek support from colleagues, family, or close friends.
-This project is about understanding family members, close friends, and their first responders’ experiences of stressful incidents and how we can best support each other during difficult times.
-On our training day, family members and friends will discuss, learn and practice practical skills in engaging in supportive conversations, identifying signs of stress, and prioritising self-care using Psychological First Aid (PFA) techniques.
+HUGS@Home is about understanding family members’, close friends’, and first responders’ experiences of stressful incidents and how we can best support each other during difficult times.
+During our training, family members and friends will discuss, learn and practice how to identify signs of stress, engage in supportive conversations, and prioritise self-care.
+To do this, we use simple and practical Psychological First Aid (PFA) techniques.

 Co-Design